 Hey, Mawaan, how about giving us some acting lessons?
 We could sure use some!

 Upon the release of her book Doing It, Hannah Witton embarked on a supporting tour.
-Bringing along Lucy Moon, the show was about what you’d expect it to be: doing it.
-We were able to attend her show in London, where we were taught the proper way to put a condom on a banana, how to utilize emojis to their fullest potential when texting someone we like, and who Hannah’s perfect guy is.
+Bringing along Lucy Moon, the show was all about… well, exactly what it says in the name: doing it!
+We were able to attend her show in London, where we were taught the proper way to put a condom on a banana, how to utilise emojis to their fullest potential when texting someone we like, and who Hannah’s perfect guy is.
 (Spoiler: it’s Lucy dressed up in an oversized sweatshirt and sweatpants.)

 If only every book tour was like this!